 Torsten Schaub received his diploma and dissertation in informatics in 1990 and 1992, respectively, from the Technical University of Darmstadt, Germany, and his habilitation in informatics in 1995 from the University of Rennes I, France.
 From 1990 to 1993 he was a research assistant at the Technical University at Darmstadt.
 From 1993 to 1995, he was a research associate at IRISA/INRIA at Rennes.
-From 1995 to 1997, he was University Professor at the University of Angers.
+In 1995 he became University Professor at the University of Angers.
 Since 1997, he is University Professor for knowledge processing and information systems at the University of Potsdam.
-In 1999, he became Adjunct Professor at the School of Computing Science at Simon Fraser University, Canada; and since 2006 he is also an Adjunct Professor in the Institute for Integrated and Intelligent Systems at Griffiths University, Australia.
-Since 2012, Torsten Schaub is a fellow of the European Association for Artificial Intelligence EurAI in 2012.
+From 2014 to 2019, Torsten Schaub held an Inria International Chair at Inria Rennes - Bretagne Atlantique.
+Torsten Schaub has become a fellow of the European Association for Artificial Intelligence EurAI in 2012.
 From 2014 to 2019 he served as President of the Association of Logic Programming and was program (co-)chair of LPNMR'09, ICLP'10, and ECAI'14.
-The research interests of Torsten Schaub range from the theoretic foundations to the practical implementation of methods for reasoning from incomplete, inconsistent, and evolving information, in particular Answer set programming and materializes at potassco.org, the home of the open source project Potassco bundling software for Answer Set Programming developed at the University of Potsdam.
+The research interests of Torsten Schaub range from the theoretic foundations to the practical implementation of reasoning from incomplete, inconsistent, and evolving information.
+His particular research focus lies on Answer set programming and materializes at potassco.org, the home of the open source project Potassco bundling software for Answer Set Programming developed at the University of Potsdam.

 For contacting me, consult my Information Page or send email to torsten(at)cs.uni-potsdam.de .

-- Publications (or visit the Computer Science Bibliography Server or Google Scholar)
+- Publications (or visit the Computer Science Bibliography Server DBLP or Google Scholar or Semantic Scholar)

 - Potassco, the Potsdam Answer Set Solving Collection, bundling tools for Answer Set Programming developed at the University of Potsdam (see also its Twitter and Facebook page!)